-Can I leave the house during a divorce?
-It’s an easy answer.
+Can you leave the house during a divorce?

 Many times, people confuse the physicality of the house with the equity of the house.
-So, regardless of whether or not you stay or leave, you and your spouse are still be entitled to the marital share of the equity of the home.
-What’s equity?
+So, regardless of whether or not you stay or leave, you and your spouse are still entitled to the marital share of the equity of the home.

-If the house was purchased during the marriage or if both parties’ names are on the deed, then most likely the house’s entire equity is marital (of course, exceptions exist).
+If the house was purchased during the marriage, or if both parties’ names are on the deed, then most likely the house’s entire equity is marital (although of course, exceptions exist).

-So, if your spouse says, you can keep the house and then leaves, s/he is NOT saying you can keep the entire value of the home; rather, s/he is saying you can keep the physical home, but I am still expecting my marital share in the home.
+If your spouse says that you can keep the house and then leaves, s/he is NOT saying you can keep the entire value of the home; rather, s/he is saying you can keep the physical home, but is still expecting his/her marital share in the home.

 Leaving the physical home does not, however, admonish the spouse who has left from continuing to pay his/her share of the mortgage.